gurusince88/CiscoCSR1000v-Demo/README.md

 # CiscoCSR1000v-Demo
-Ansible demo code for configuring the Cisco CSR 1000v
+Demo code for configuring the Cisco CSR 1000v with Ansible